ExlRstn/easy-branch-creator/README.md

-# easy-branch-creator
+# easy-branch-creator-new
-Use PRGMT Branch Creator in Azure DevOps to create branches directly from within workitems using fields from the workitem for the branch name.
+Use PRGMT (New) Branch Creator in Azure DevOps to create branches directly from within workitems using fields from the workitem for the branch name.

 ## Overview
 For Pragmatic teams following a branch naming convention, having a tool that automates the branch creation process based on internal requirements.